 So you decided to pursue an idea of a super-duper revolutionary application.
-Maybe you think that what you’re left with is planning the building process of this app and dividing issues between the development team who will get their job done.
+Maybe you think that what you’re left with is planning the building process of this app and dividing issues between the software development team who will get their job done.

 Such a scenario resembles an already known way of thinking, connected with a project and its management.
 It is based on planning the actions in some sequence and budget.